-The following regulations applied for the 2019 Pre-College Programme:
+The following regulations applies for the online 2020 Pre-College Programme:

 Programme Regulations and Academic Integrity

 Courses in the Pre-College Programme are academically rigorous and require significant involvement on the part of participants.
 Class attendance is mandatory for all students, unless they are excused for medical reasons.
-At the end of the programme, students will validate their studies with a final exam, including a group oral presentation.
+At the end of the programme, students will validate their studies with two final exams, including a group oral presentation and a short structured essay.
 Transcripts will be sent after the end of the programme.